PeriHub/PeriLab.jl/README.md

 - 🔧 **User specified Input/Output**: PeriLab provides flexible options for users to specify custom input and output files, enabling easy data manipulation and analysis.

+- 🧪 **Test Pipeline**: The PeriLab Source Code will be tested in a test pipeline to ensure its correctness and performance.

 ## Installation

 The `PeriLab`  package is available through the Julia package system and can be installed using the following commands: